AR Financing: How Accounts Receivable Financing Can Help Your Business

 You can now use this cash for running your business, bidding on contracts, or getting caught up on accounts payable.
 You no longer have to worry about when and if your customers are going to pay their invoices.
 The lender is also responsible for managing collections on these invoices.

-There’s also the potential to structure your AR funding as a loan.
-Your accounts receivable plays a role because it’s the collateral being used to secure the loan.
+There’s also the potential to structure your AR funding as a business loan.
+Your accounts receivable plays a role because it’s the collateral being used to secure the business loan.
 While your business retains ownership of the invoice, and you must still collect what’s due, you get the funding you need now.

 How the Date of Your Invoice Affects AR Financing